-With our Welsh lessons for Parts of the body you will learn "Parts of the body" in 4 easy steps.
-The Welsh you will learn in this lesson consists of 10 Words for naming parts of your body.
+With our Welsh lessons you will learn the topic "Parts of the body" in 4 quick and easy steps.
+The Welsh you will learn in these lessons consists of 10 words for naming parts of your body.

 |7||bysedd y traed||toes|